cdobrich/btnx-config/README.md

 On most Ubuntu machines, these are available without needing additional sources being enabled on your apt-package respositories.
 To install these dependencies, run the following commands on the commandline:

-`sudo apt-get install libdaemon-dev libglade2-dev libgtk2.0-dev`
+`sudo apt install libdaemon-dev libglade2-dev libgtk2.0-dev`

 To build on **Fedora** or **Redhat**, you need the following dependencies: